 2) Dumbbell floor press.

 No workout is complete without an upper-body pushing exercise that works the pecs, arms, and shoulders.
 The dumbbell floor press is one of the most effective and cheapest ways to train these muscles without a weight bench.
-At the very least, you’ll probably want a cheap yoga mat like this one to lay on though.
+At the very least, you’ll probably want a cheap yoga mat to lay on though.

 How to do it: